Yarn realisation

 In textile spinning, yarn realisation (YR), or yarn recovery, is an operational parameter of yarn manufacturing.
 It is the percentage conversion of raw material to finished yarn.
 The rest of the waste fibers with less value are compared to the weight of the produced yarn from a given weight of raw material.
 The quantity of waste removed during the various phases of yarn spinning, such as blow-room, carding, and combing, is often used to determine yarn realisation.
 Yarn realisation ranges between 85% and 90% in carded cotton yarns and between 67% and 75% in combed cotton yarns.

 Significance

 Yarn realisation is one of the important factors that affect the quality of the yarn, profitability, and lead time of a spinning mill.
 Better realisations make spinning mills more competitive, and greater realisations mean better economics for a spinning business.
 Even minor changes in yarn realisation, say 1%, translate into a huge impact on spinning production economics.
 Thus, controlling yarn realisation is as critical to a mill as controlling cotton and mixing costs.

-Method of calculation
+Formula

 Components

 The following components play a significant role in yarn realisation: